mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation/windows.md

 at least version 1.0.1.
 On macOS and Windows, the C Driver uses native TLS implementations that support TLS 1.1.

+If you are compiling on Windows, you should also use the `--DENABLE_EXTRA_ALIGNMENT` cmake flag when configuring the C driver.

 ### Step 2: Choose a C++17 polyfill

 The mongocxx driver uses the C++17 features `std::optional` and